 10 reasons why studying a language abroad is better than at home

-It’s one thing to learn the theory of a language and study vocab from a textbook at home, but it’s an entirely different thing to study abroad and spend every day surrounded by it.
+It’s one thing to learn the theory of a language and study vocab from a textbook at home, but it’s an entirely different thing to move abroad and spend every day surrounded by it.
 And, while both of these methods can help you gain valuable language skills, only one of them has been proven to turbocharge your language learning (hint – it’s not staying at home).
+Here are exactly ten reasons why we think that studying a language abroad is best.

 1. You’ll be totally immersed in the language